EvenStevenH/Dog-App/README.md

 ## Instructions

-* Use the [GitHub page](https://evenstevenh.github.io/Dog-App/) to check it out!
 * No installations or API keys needed.
+Use this [GitHub page](https://evenstevenh.github.io/Dog-App/) to check it out!